-Can You Relate to Any One
+Can You Relate to Any of These?

 - My partner and I seem to be sexually incompatible.
 Does this mean we shouldn’t be together?